imixs/imixs-documents/README.md

 ## Imixs-ML

-Imixs-Office-Workflow supports the integration of the [Imixs-ML framework](https://github.com/imixs/imixs-ml).
+Imixs-Documents supports the integration of the [Imixs-ML framework](https://github.com/imixs/imixs-ml).
 To activate the Imixs-ML functionality a Imixs-ML-Spacy service and an optional Imixs-ML-Training Service need to be started.
 The docker-compose yaml file docker/docker-compose-ml.yml shows an example setup of the service integration.

 Optional custom ML models can be integrated by adding a docker volume.
 E.g:

 	./src/models/:/usr/src/app/models/

+## Optical Character Recognition (OCR)

+Imixs-Documents includes the OCR functionality provided by the subproject [Imixs-Archive-OCR](https://github.com/imixs/imixs-archive/tree/master/imixs-archive-ocr).
+The OCR feature is based on [Apache Tika](https://tika.apache.org/) and Tesseract.
+To activate the OCR functionality a Tika service need to be started.

 ## Custom Forms